zecellomaster/the-projection-room/README.md

-# Welcome to The Projection Room Forecast!
+# Welcome to The Projection Room!

 Before we dive in, is important to note a couple of things: